pyvec/naucse.python.cz/lessons/beginners-en/pyglet/index.md

 we are __not__ writing brackets although we
 [once]({{ lesson_url('beginners/functions') }}) said
 that functions have to be called that way.
 Do you remember this example?
-Maybe you found it wird back then.
+Maybe you found it weird back then.

 ```python
 from math import sin